 A Holistic Approach

-If the pain and other symptoms of neuropathy are sapping your energy on a daily basis, contact Advanced Health and Physical Medicine Neuropathy Treatment Center to make an appointment for your free consultation to talk to one of our medical team members.
+If the pain and other symptoms of neuropathy are sapping your energy on a daily basis, contact Advanced Health and Rehabilitation Center Neuropathy Treatment Center to make an appointment for your free consultation to talk to one of our medical team members.
 We can help you determine if your problem is neuropathy or another common cause of these uncomfortable symptoms.

 My foot pain started in 1969 and gradually became worse over the years.
 It got to the point I could hardly drive and when I did, I would have to pull over because of the shooting and burning pain.
 After my first week of treatment, I could drive again.
 I have completed eight weeks of treatment and I no longer have to wrap my feet up at night to protect them from the pain of sheets touching them.
 I believe the regimen of adjustments, injections, and laser therapy was the best solution to my feet being pain free.
 For years I believed I just have to live with the pain.
 I recommend anyone in pain to visit your office and give it a try.